kevstter/kevstter.github.io/_posts/2017-02-27-Getting-Ready-To-Math.md

 date: 2017-02-27
 ---

-Ever notice this: before performing some small calculation, whether it's in a magazine, or blog post, those following are warned "we're going to have to work out the math"...
+Ever notice this in books, magazines, or blog posts?
+Just before performing some small calculation, to stretch the excitement, those following are warned "we're going to have to work out the math"...

 \\[u_t = \Delta\nabla \cdot \left(\frac{\nabla u}{\lvert \nabla u \rvert}\right) - \lambda_D(u-f), \\]